roo2/buying-bitcoin-aus/why-cryptocurrency-is-good-for-us.md

 Other thoughts:
 * I don't have anything against people who own land.
 If most of your income comes from work/business, you are still on the losing side of inflation.
 * Inflation is theft.
 Banks create money every time someone borrows from them and this is unfair!
 It keeps you working harder than you need to for less than you deserve.
-When you hold cash, you support this unfair system.
-* Currently, businesses are expected to grow exponentially to beat inflation, this is clearly unsustainable and drives environmental damage.
+* Currently, businesses are expected to grow exponentially just to beat inflation, this is clearly unsustainable and drives environmental damage and harmful consumerism.
-* Also to beat inflation, companies promote excessive consumption such as cheap unhealthy food and throwaway culture.
 Not all productive business is helping people.
 * Currently, Cryptocurrency is driven by speculation and early adopters have an unfair advantage.
-This is a bad thing but it's only a one time problem, once they've spent it their unfair advantage is gone, land makes a constant return which can be used to buy more land.
+This is a bad thing but it's only a one time problem, once they've spent it their unfair advantage is gone.
+* Land however, makes a constant return which can be used to buy more land.
+* Tax collection might well be harder with cryptocurrency, this could be a major issue.

 ### What you can do